Mapping class groupoids and Thompson's groups: Two versions of Mapping Class Groupoids

-is an element of $\mcg(S)$.
-By Whitehead's lemma $\mcg(S)$ is generated by these elements (again called {flips}) and ``{doe moves}'', i.e. orbits
+By Whitehead's lemma $\mcg_2(S)$ is generated by these elements, again called `{flips}' (or `{elementary moves}' in~\cite{mosher}) and {`}{d.o.e. moves}{'}, i.e. orbits

-(see also \cite{mosher}).
-In fact, with the exception $S_0^3$ and $S_1^1$, the groupoid $\mcg(S)$ is already generated by flips, see~\cite{decorated}.
+where the two embeddings of $\G$ are the same, and only the choice of the d.o.e. differs (see \cite{mosher}, where they are called `{relabelings}').
+In fact, with the exception $S_0^3$ and $S_1^1$, the groupoid $\mcg_2(S)$ is already generated by flips, see \cite{decorated}.
+In particular, d.o.e. moves can be expressed in terms of flips.
 This generation is not free, i.e. there are some relations obeyed by flips.
-An example is the famous pentagon relation, see \cite{decorated}.
+An example is the famous pentagon relation, see Figure~\ref{fig12:pentagram}.

+Note that one may define the dual notion of the flip of a triangulation with a d.o.e. as well.
+To see how two flips with d.o.e.s are related, see Figure~\ref{dualflip}.